OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-jar-to-docker/index.md

 ## Self contained builds and execution with Docker

-One of the main features of Docker is it's ability to bundle an entire execution environment in a self contained image, and run that image in an isolated environment.
+One of the main features of Docker is it's ability to bundle an entire application ecosystem in a self contained image, and run that image in an isolated environment.
 What this means for us is we can build and distribute a Docker image with the required version of Java and our compiled application, and anyone with Docker installed will be able to run it.

 A fork of the pet clinic repo has been created in [GitHub](https://github.com/mcasperson/spring-petclinic) with the code below for easy access.